 Skip to main content

-The Contemporary Art Research Centre (CARC) builds and provides an intellectual and creative milieu for innovation in contemporary fine-art practices.
-Drawing on a legacy of the radical imagination and conceptual practices, CARC seeks to imagine and enact possibilities for art with respect to the social sphere, technology, models of knowledge and modes of experience.
+The Contemporary Art Research Group (CARG) builds and provides an intellectual and creative milieu for innovation in contemporary fine-art practices.
+Drawing on a legacy of the radical imagination and conceptual practices, CARG seeks to imagine and enact possibilities for art with respect to the social sphere, technology, models of knowledge and modes of experience.